-Dr. Konstantin Frank Semi-Dry (New York, U.S.)
+Dr. Konstantin Frank Semi-Dry Riesling

 This legendary Ukrainian winemaker and oenologist first moved to Upstate New York back in the mid-20th century and is since credited with putting this hidden gem from the Finger Lakes region on the wine world’s radar.
 Although the dry riesling from his estate is quite popular, we can’t get enough of this semi-dry bottling.
-Expect notes of honey, ripe stone fruit and white flowers, all of which are balanced by pleasant amounts of residual sugar.
+Expect notes of honey, ripe stone fruit, and white flowers, all of which are balanced by pleasant amounts of residual sugar.
 This bottle is a real treat.

 Joh.
 Jos.
-Prüm Wehlener Sonnenuhr Auslese (Germany)
+Prüm Wehlener Sonnenuhr Riesling Auslese

-Peter Lauer Barrel X Feinherb (Germany)
+Peter Lauer Riesling Barrel X Feinherb Mosel

 This off-dry bottle of riesling comes from one of the Saar’s most legendary up-and-coming producers.
-Notes of ripe stone fruits (peach and nectarine), apple skin, sea spray and minerals dance on the palate and lead to a harmonious well-integrated finish.
+Notes of ripe stone fruits (peach and nectarine), apple skin, sea spray, and minerals dance on the palate and lead to a harmonious well-integrated finish.
 It pairs particularly nicely with a range of spicy Thai and Indian dishes.

-Made by one of Alsace’s most renowned producers, this bone-dry bottle of riesling jumps with flavors of lime zest, white flowers, green apples and hints of petrol.
+Made by one of Alsace’s most renowned producers, this bone-dry bottle of riesling jumps with flavors of lime zest, white flowers, green apples, and hints of petrol.
 Bright acid leads to a long, lingering finish.
 Sip it with cheese boards and salty olives for a delicious at-home happy hour.